 The proposed offset sites were assessed using the Biobanking assessment methodology (BBAM)(OEH 2014) and with reference to the Biobanking Assessment Methodology and Credit Calculator Operational Manual (DECC 2009).
-The methodology used and vegetation and habitat descriptions of the Southern Boot Land and part of the Georges River offset site are presented in the Biodiversity Assessment Report (BAR).
+The proposed offset sites either overlap or fall within the study area for the Proposal, and the methodology used and vegetation and habitat descriptions of the Southern Boot Land and part of the Georges River offset site are presented in the BAR.

+The credit values of the proposed offset sites were determined using the Biobanking credit calculator (version 4.1).
 Credit profiles for ecosystem credits and species credits at the offset sites are provided in Appendix 1.